Fallout: New California

-Fallout: New California is a fan-made modification and is an unofficial prequel to the action role-playing video game Fallout: New Vegas, made by Brandan Lee and Radian-Helix Media.
+Fallout: New California is a fan-made modification and unofficial prequel to the action role-playing video game Fallout: New Vegas, made by Brandan Lee and Radian-Helix Media.
 It was released in two installments, with the first installment released on May 31, 2013, and the second installment released as a beta on October 23, 2018.
 Originally known as Fallout: Project Brazil, the modification was renamed to Fallout: New California on September 1, 2017.

 In April 2018, the project entered private beta for the second installment.
 The public beta for Fallout: New California was released as planned on October 23, 2018.

 Development

 Project lead Brandan Lee of Radian-Helix Media, LLC was inspired by the games Fallout and Fallout 2 from Black Isle Studios.
 With the help of friends in the film, TV, radio, and live theater industries, Lee set out to create a modification of Fallout 3 for people who appreciated the style of the original Black Isle games.
 According to Lee, the mod was first conceptualized in 2010, but development didn't begin until 2012, with a prototype being released for Fallout 3, and the first full installment being released for New Vegas.
 Lee states that he headed a team of three people, with occasional community donations, who would spend four years creating the modification; eventually ending up with 5,000 lines of dialogue from twenty different actors and three hours of gameplay for the first installment alone.
 Lee named the mod "Project Brazil" partly due to inspiration by the Terry Gilliam film Brazil, and as a nod to Black Isle Entertainment through the Irish myth of the mythological island of Brasil.

 90% of Project Brazil's assets for BETA 1.0.0 were created between January 2012 and May 2013, when the story was refined after a year-long break away from the project.
 Lee created a worldspace the size of that found in Bethesda's Fallout 3, and wrote the dialog in tandem with level and character design.
 Freddie Farnsworth joined in January 2013 as lead project technician; applying a global NavMesh, and re-rendering the level of detail mesh on a computer custom built for the task.
-In 2017, the project was renamed to Project New California.
+In 2017, the project was renamed to Fallout: New California.

 While in development, the final installment promised to expand upon the mod with new quests and factions.
 There are over 16,000 lines of dialogue in BETA 200.